DomenicoSolimini/HDA-project/README.md

 and graphical performance results, since they all belong to the unsupervised learning field.
 We eventually consider our system ready to provide solutions for real-world problems.

+## Repository Description
+Three jupyter notebooks describe the main steps of the analysis:
+1. Preprocessing and Feature Extraction,
+2. Spline and SOM,
+3. Autoencoders.

+In addition, three python files are used to store useful functions:
+1. process.py,
+2. denoising.py,
+3. clustering.py.